nodejs/undici/docs/api/Dispatcher.md

 ### `Dispatcher.dispatch(options, handler)`

 This is the low level API which all the preceding APIs are implemented on top of.
 This API is expected to evolve through semver-major versions and is less stable than the preceding higher level APIs.
 It is primarily intended for library developers who implement higher level APIs on top of this.

 Arguments:

 * **options** `DispatchOptions`
 * **handler** `DispatchHandler`

-Returns: `void`
+Returns: `Boolean` - `false` if dispatcher is busy and further dispatch calls won't make any progress until the `'drain'` event has been emitted.

 #### Parameter: `DispatchOptions`